 There are two modes of transportation to reach the island: by flight and by boat.
 However, it is the flights that are popular, safer and a much more convenient option.
 The yachts sail to the island from January to March, but are infrequent and the treacherous waters of the South Pacific Ocean can make for an extremely troublesome voyage.
 We therefore recommend you to visit the Island by air, and not by sea, as it’s too risky.

 Only Latam Airlines offers flights to Easter Island.
-It flies once daily to/from Santiago and once weekly to/from Tahiti.
+There are around a dozen flights to/from Santiago every week and once weekly to/from Tahiti.
 The airline adds more flights during the Tapati Festival, during late January to early February, to service the higher influx of tourists.
-A roundtrip economy ticket usually starts at USD 580 and can reach as high as USD 1,000* (per 2017 prices) when booked too near to the departure date.
+A roundtrip economy ticket usually starts at USD 500 and can reach as high as USD 1,000* (per 2018 prices) when booked too near to the departure date.
 Prepare for a lengthy albeit picturesque 5-hour flight but take delight in the rewarding sight that beckons, once you land on the enchanting Easter Island.

 - As with other airlines, airfare prices are mainly dictated by the influx of tourists.
 There have been instances when business class tickets were priced lower than economy, so make it a point to check both economy and business class.

 - You can look out for promo fares offered by Latam Airlines if you have an open schedule.

 - With the exception of taxis, there is no public transportation servicing the island.
 The most affordable way to visit the famed tourist destinations on Easter Island is by taking the Ara Moai hop-on, hop-off bus.
 With a tour guide on board, it is pretty much a guided tour that you can take at your own pace.

 - Stock up on snacks, drinks, and other essentials before you hit the island because grocery stores are scarce and stocks are even scarcer.